gwcbi/crayfish_AL/modeltest.md

 ![img1](/images/img1.png)

 3. Go to your `Data` Subfolder and choose `Upload/Enter Data`.
-Upload a FASTA alignment file.
+Upload the FASTA alignment file.
 (Note: if you have any `.` characters in your sequence names, you will need to first find and remove them from your input file.)

 ![img2](/images/img9.png)